paulfioravanti/three_little_pigs/README.md

 [![Code Climate][code-climate-badge]][code-climate-url]
 [![Test Coverage][code-climate-coverage-badge]][code-climate-coverage-url]

+> This story takes place when pigs spoke rhyme
+  And monkeys chewed tobacco,
+  And hens took snuff to make them tough,
+  And ducks went quack, quack, quack, O!

 This is the story of The Three Little Pigs, in [Ruby][].
 It is adapted from [the original story][three-little-pigs-story], shortened down, and Disney-fied a little bit.